It feels like they’re everywhere I look.

 He’s even made some videos of himself playing Minecraft.

-My son came home from school the other day and said another one of his friends wants to be a YouTuber too.
+My son came home the other day and said another one of his friends wants to be a YouTuber too.

 In order to get a Google account you need to be at least 13.